 The PAC is a key public participation activity for the RVMPO.
 It serves as a public sounding board for discussion of regional transportation issues.
 PAC membership is determined by both geographical and topical areas or categories, as set out in the PAC bylaws.
-Members must live, work, own property, or do business in the geographical area they represent.
+Members must live, work, own property, or do business Members must reside, own property or operate a business in the geographical area they represent.
 To represent one of the six topical interest areas - mass transit, freight, low income families, minority populations, seniors, and public health - members must demonstrate a particular interest or expertise.